Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: ISPH formulation

-where $\kernelp$ is commonly a Dirac $\delta$-like function named {\it interpolating kernel}, which is continuous and derivable.
-In the classical SPH formulation, the gradient of the function is estimated by: {\bf 1.-} approaching the integral of Eq.~(\ref{Interpolation1}) by summations, {\bf 2.-} taking the analytic derivative of the kernel, and {\bf 3.-} assuming that the volume element $dr'^3$ is adequately represented by $m_b/\rho_b$.
-Namely\footnote{Admittedly, this is not the most used implementation of the derivative in SPH.
+where $\kernelp$ is commonly a Dirac $\delta$-like function named interpolating kernel, which is continuous and derivable, and $h$~is the smoothing length.
+In the classical SPH formulation, the gradient of the function is estimated by: {\bf 1)} approaching the integral of Eq.~(\ref{Interpolation1}) by summations; {\bf 2)} taking the analytic derivative of the kernel; and {\bf 3)} assuming that the volume element $dr'^3$ is adequately represented by $m/\rho$.
+Specifically\footnote{Admittedly, this is not the most used implementation of the derivative in SPH.
 The most commonly used version is a variation involving differences of the derived function.
 Nevertheless, it is formally the same as Eq.~(\ref{Interpolation2}).},

-Alternatively, in ISPH the gradient is calculated from an integral approach (IA), which does not require the explicit analytic derivative of $W {\bf ({r-r',h})}$.
-A vector integral $I({\bf r})$~is defined as \citep{garciasenz2012}:
+where $a$ and $b$ refer to neighbouring particles with masses $m_a$ and $m_b$, respectively.
+Alternatively, in ISPH, the gradient is calculated from an integral approach (IA), which does not require the explicit analytic derivative of $W (\vert{\bf r}-{\bf r'}\vert,h)$.
+A vector integral $I({\bf r})$ is defined as \citep{garciasenz2012}:

-where $\kernelp$ is a spherically-symmetric, normalized interpolating kernel and $h$ is the smoothing length.
-The integral $I({\bf {r}})$ can be used to find the gradient of a function $f({\bf {r}})$~in a similar way that the Laplace operator is usually approached from another integral expression in standard SPH \citep{brookshaw1985, mon05}.
+The integral $I({\bf {r}})$ can be used to find the gradient of a function $f({\bf {r}})$ in a similar way that the Laplace operator is usually approached from another integral expression in standard SPH \citep{brookshaw1985, mon05}.
 The IA interpretation of SPH is the consequence of approaching Eq.~(\ref{int}) with summations, along with approaching the function $f({\bf {r}})$ by a Taylor expansion around the evaluated point,

-where $a$ and $b$ refer to neighbouring particles with masses $m_a$ and $m_b$, respectively.
-The RHS in the integral expression in Eq.~(\ref{int}) becomes,
+with $\nabla{\bf f}_a$~defined below.
+The RHS in the integral expression in Eq.~(\ref{int}) becomes:

-where,
+where